School of Natural Science and Mathematics

 Biopsychology Interdisciplinary Major

 The psychology department also administers a custom-designed biopsychology major under the University's interdisciplinary major program.
-Students interested in this major should contact the department chair to plan a program of this nature.
+Students interested in this major should contact the Associate Provost to plan a program of this nature.

 The requirements for a minor in psychology are at least six psychology courses: